There are two kinds of people: the ones who live for the hunt, and the ones who prefer to use Seamless.

 “It’s problematic if shopping is so prevalent it interferes with relationships, and you’re spending too much time doing it,” Yarrow said.
 “Especially in terms of time, that’s the hallmark of any addiction.”

 Another sure-fire sign?
 Shopping so much you wind up in debt.
 If your credit cards are maxed out or you’re bumping up against your credit limit, your spending is probably out of control, which could impact your credit score.
-(You can view a free snapshot of your credit report, updated monthly, on Credit.com.)
+(You can view a free snapshot of your credit report, updated every 14 days, on Credit.com.)

 “I find that people are not as happy with stuff,” Yarrow says.
 “It takes a lot of time and effort.
 If stuff is replacing relationships, then it’s a problem.”